aaronn/ANBlurredImageView/Readme.md

 # ANBlurredImageView
 Subclass of UIImageView for animating the blurring and unblurring of images with a tint color.
+Useful for quick transitions and bringing focus to the foreground.

 ![Blurred View](http://cl.ly/image/1m0O382f3g1F/blur-3.gif)